 Medical assistants have the opportunity to improve the lives of their patients.
 Many of the patients seen are in pain or not well, and the medical assistant has the ability to help them in their time of need.
 Whether they are educating patients on better ways to take care of themselves or performing routine exams for early detection, medical assistants are helping patients live longer and healthier.

-Reason 4: Being a Medical Assistant is Interesting
+Reason 4: Becoming a Medical Assistant is Interesting

 Whether working in an emergency room, out-patient clinic, or doctor’s office, there is never a dull moment as a medical assistant.
 Medical assistants are trained to do many different tasks so the work for the day is always changing.
 Doctors and nurses see a lot of patients during the day, and the medical assistant is there to keep the practice moving.